-Cutting to the chase: The ketosis diet is where you consume high amounts of healthy fats and proteins while simultaneously reducing your carbohydrate intake
+So you want the low down on the Ketosis Diet for Beginners?
+Let’s get into it… The ketosis diet is where you consume high amounts of healthy fats and proteins while simultaneously reducing your carbohydrate intake

 So What is Ketosis?